chancejs/chancejs/docs/basics/string.md

   => 'YN%fG'
 ```

-Can optionally specify a min and the string will have a minimum lentgh
+Can optionally specify a min and the string will have a minimum length

 ```js
   chance.string({ min: 5 });
   => '6(Ow1wF)qjUm%W)B2[Q]'
 ```

-Can optionally specify a max and the string will have a maximum lentgh
+Can optionally specify a max and the string will have a maximum length

 ```js
   chance.string({ max: 20 });